 COURSE: VASCULAR PHYSICS 601 Credit Hours - 1.00 This course continues vascular physical concepts.
 Topics include physiology an arterial and venous systems, physical principles of electricity, and ultrasound safet considerations.
-COURSE: SCANNING LABORATORY 703 Credit Hours - 0.50 The scanning laboratory will focus on abdominal Doppler examination techniques applications of imaging and color Doppler.
-A competency evaluation will be perform COURSE: CAREER PREPARATION Credit Hours - 1.00 The focus of this course is directed toward the career aspects of the sonographer professional.
+COURSE: SCANNING LABORATORY 703 Credit Hours - 0.50 The scanning laboratory will focus on abdominal Doppler examination techniques.
+Students will applications of imaging and color Doppler.
+A competency evaluation will be performed after the co COURSE: CAREER PREPARATION Credit Hours - 1.00 The focus of this course is directed toward the career aspects of the sonographer professional.
 Interviewing techniques, resumes, and career ladders will be discussed.